minio/docs/source/includes/common-minio-external-auth.rst

 .. start-minio-ad-ldap-user-dn-search-base-dn

-Specify the base Distinguished name (DN) MinIO uses when querying for user credentials matching those provided by an authenticating client.
+Specify the base Distinguished Name (DN) MinIO uses when querying for user credentials matching those provided by an authenticating client.
 For example: